-Too Many Adapters is a leading source of technology news, information and resources for travellers.
+Too Many Adapters is the leading source of technology news, information and resources for travellers.
 Our writers traverse the globe, smartphones in hand and luggage in tow, providing real-world accounts of the gear they use and the challenges they face.

-Our readers look to us for unbiased reviews and strong opinions, finding the best (and the worst) among thousands of travel apps, gadgets and websites clamoring for attention.
+Our readers look to us for honest reviews and strong opinions, finding the best (and the worst) among thousands of travel apps, gadgets and websites clamoring for attention.
 We know the issues that travellers face – we deal with them ourselves every day – and how technology can help resolve them.

 Too Many Adapters.
 We are technology for travellers.

 He worked in the technology field for fifteen years around the world, combining his love of all things nerdy with an overwhelming travel addiction, before hitting the road full-time in 2011.

 Originally from New Zealand but now based out of a backpack long term, Dave writes about technology and travel from anywhere with half decent Internet and a great view.
 He’s appeared in the New York Times, Chicago Tribune, Forbes and many other major publications, and can be contacted here.

 Hiking around North America since age 5, he had his first taste of another continent while texting blog updates back to Canada from the top of Kilimanjaro.

-Traveling full time and photographing the 7 continents since 2009, Dustin takes pretty pictures when he’s not talking (or writing) tech to anyone that will listen.
+Traveling full time and photographing the seven continents since 2009, Dustin takes pretty pictures when he’s not talking (or writing) tech to anyone that will listen.